avcialper/data-structures-and-algorithms/README.md

 ```

 ## queueWithStack
-The code contained in this file includes creating a queue with the help of the stack.
+In this file includes creating a queue with the help of the stack.
 ```
 Capacity = 3    TOP ROOT STACK      SECOND STACK        THE LAST ROOT STACK